-- Even Evil Has Standards: Louis, even after going over to Hardman's side, wouldn't vote to fire Harvey when Hardman called for it, and voted to get rid of Hardman after finding out that Hardman faked the memo that caused the lawsuit against the firm.
+- Everyone Has Standards: Louis, even after going over to Hardman's side, wouldn't vote to fire Harvey when Hardman called for it, and voted to get rid of Hardman after finding out that Hardman faked the memo that caused the lawsuit against the firm.

 - Fatal Flaw: His pride and insecurities thereof keeps leading him to make boneheaded, petty decisions that often cause a lot of trouble for everyone.
 As the show establishes, when he can keep it under control, he's a very good lawyer.
 Note that this is the same basic flaw as Harvey.

 - Fat Comic Relief: He's the only regular member of the main cast who's not trim and conventionally attractive, emphasized by the fact that he wears suits which are much too small for him.
 This doesn't stop him from being one of the most popular characters.